Man Down (song): Composition and lyrical interpretation

-"Man Down" is a reggae murder ballad with "Caribbean-rhythms" and elements of ragga and electronic music.
+"Man Down" is a reggae and dancehall murder ballad with "Caribbean-rhythms" and elements of ragga and electronic music.
 The song, in the key of C minor, has a tempo of 77 beats per minute.
 Rihanna's voice spans more than one and a half octaves, from F3 to E♭5.
 Slant Magazine critic Sal Cinquemani described "Man Down" as one of Rihanna's "most confident vocal performances" with her strong Barbadian patois.
 Jon Pareles of The New York Times said that the singer "plays up her West Indian accent", and August Brown of the Los Angeles Times described the vocals as reasserting "her Caribbean lilt".
 Entertainment Weekly writer Leah Greenblatt described "Man Down" as a song with "island rhythms".
 Lyrically, Rihanna is a fugitive after she shoots a man, but later regrets it.
 Rihanna slowly relays the chain of events which led up to the murder.
 She cries to her mother about the act that she has committed – "Mama, I just shot a man down" – expressing guilt and remorse for not meaning to kill her attacker, and that he is somebody's son.
 As the track develops, Rihanna's Bajan accent becomes stronger and exaggerated, which climaxes during the bridge as she declares "Why deed I pull dee treeguh, pull dee treeguh, pull dee treeguh, BOOM!"
 MuuMuse writer Bradley Stern thought that the track took on a confessional tone.

 On February 8, 2009, Rihanna was reported to have been involved in an altercation with her boyfriend, Chris Brown.
 He allegedly punched Rihanna and threatened to kill her.
 Brown turned himself in to the police and pleaded guilty to misdemeanor assault during the trial.
 August Brown called the song an apparent "warning" to Chris Brown and a response to his song "Deuces" (2010), which denounces an ex-lover.
 Kitty Empire of The Guardian wrote that Brown's assault on Rihanna gives the song lyrical context, and that Rihanna sings the song with "bittersweet menace."
 When asked by HipHopDX about how he reacted to listeners of the song saying that it condones violence, Sham dismissed the accusations: